aramis-lab/clinicadl/docs/Train/Introduction.md

     Default: `Adam`.
     - `--epochs` (int) is the [maximum number of epochs](Details.md#stopping-criterion).
 Default: `20`.
     - `--learning_rate` (float) is the learning rate used to perform weight update.
 Default: `1e-4`.
+    - `--adaptive_learning_rate` (bool) Enables the learning rate to be reduced by 10 when the validation loss hasn't changed during 10 epochs.
+Default: `False`.
     - `--weight_decay` (float) is the weight decay used by the Adam optimizer.
 Default: `1e-4`.
     - `--patience` (int) is the number of epochs for [early stopping](Details.md#stopping-criterion) patience.
 Default: `0`.
     - `--tolerance` (float) is the value used for [early stopping](Details.md#stopping-criterion) tolerance.
 Default: `0`.